-Donnelly was born in the docks of Dublin, Ireland in March, 1788, the ninth of his mother's 17 children.
+Dan Donnelly was born in the docks of Dublin, Ireland, in march 1788.
+He was the 9th of his mother’s 17 children.
 He had worked as a carpenter earlier in his adult life.
 He fought at a time when boxing was of the bare-knuckles variety and bouts had no time limits.
 He took part in only three major fights, winning each of them.
 His first triumph was over Tom Hall at the Curragh of Kildare on September 14, 1814 in front of 20,000 spectators.
 His second victory on December 13, 1815, at the same location and with a similarly-sized crowd, was his most celebrated and a source of Irish pride because his opponent, George Cooper, was from England, which still ruled Ireland at the time.

 Donnelly broke Cooper’s jaw in the eleventh round of the 22-minute match, and collected the prize of sixty pounds.